actions/importer-labs/gitlab/valet-forecast-lab.md

        - P90: **5 minutes**
        - Min: **0 minutes**
        - Max: **42 minutes**
-- `Concurent jobs` show the metrics for how many jobs were run at the __same time__.
+- `Concurrent jobs` show the metrics for how many jobs were run at the __same time__.
      - Concurrent jobs
        - Median: **0**
        - P90: **0**
        - Min: **0**
        - Max: **9**
 ### Runner Group Sections
-- The preceeding section show the same metrics as the `Total` section, but grouped by runner groups
+- The preceding section show the same metrics as the `Total` section, but are grouped by runner group
-- In this case we only have one runner group `gitlab-runner` so the metrics will match the `Total` section
+- In this case we only have one runner group `gitlab-runner` so the metrics match the `Total` section.
+If there were different groups we could possibly identify runner types that needed to be increased or decreased when moving to GitHub Actions
   ## gitlab-runner

    - Job count: **57**